Adzz/Photo_Copy/user_stories.md

 As a hipster,
 So that others know I am a hipster,
 I want to be able to like a gram before it was cool.

 As a hipster,
+So that I dont follow the crowd,
+I want hipstergrams to automatically delete when they become cool.

+As a hipster,
 So that I can protect my privacy,